muldjord/skyscraper/README.md

 * Update 'igdb' module to use 'oauth2' as described here: https://api-docs.igdb.com/#account-creation
 * Add 'service check' to verify API status of online source before starting scraping run.

-#### Version 3.5.9 (In progress, unreleased)
+#### Version 3.5.9 (24th October 2020)
-* MAJOR: Implemented the new IGDB v4 authentication method.
-IGDB will now work again, and does not require a user key
+* Implemented the new IGDB v4 authentication method.
+IGDB will now work again, and requires free credentials.
+Read more about that [here](https://github.com/muldjord/skyscraper/blob/master/docs/SCRAPINGMODULES.md#igdb)
 * Improved memory consumption when handing entries back to main thread
 * Added '.au3' file extension to id script exception list (Thank you to 'o0alucard0o' for reporting this)